 “Chief Information Bureau”

 Meals were rice and watery soup with vegetable tops.
 Rats often fell off the rafters of the kitchen and into the cauldrons cooking the POWs’ food.
 POWs working the docks stole rice from the Japanese to supplement their food ration.
+The Red Cross packages were withheld from POWs and the Japanese misappropriated packages for canned meats, canned milk, butter, chocolate, and cigarettes.
+The Japanese also use clothes and shoes meant for POWs.

 Collective Punishment was common in the camp.
 If a POW broke a rule all POWs in his work detachment or the camp were punished.
 On one occasion 12 POWs were accused of stealing rice while at the docks.
 The Japanese made them stand at attention for two hours and forced each man to swallow a rope which caused them to vomit.
 The Japanese found no rice in their vomit, so they fed them and sent them to their barracks.
 At other times entire camp was made to stand at attention because an unknown rule was broken by one POW.
 Two prevent POWs from being excessively beaten by the Japanese, the POWs had a tribunal that handed out punishments.